zegetech/zegetech.github.io/_posts/2019-03-07-setting-up-rails-tdd.md

 ## Test data

-For good tests, you'll need to give some thought to setting up test data.
-Test data refers to data that can be loaded and re-used throughout the tests, so there won't be a  need to manually enter data every time you run tests
+For good tests, you'll need to give some thought on setting up test data.
+Test data refers to data that can be loaded and re-used throughout tests eliminating the need to manually enter data every time you run them.

 1. [Fixtures](https://api.rubyonrails.org/v5.2.2/classes/ActiveRecord/FixtureSet.html).
 Rails default.
 They are not fine.
 Fixtures are not clear making it hard to read code and can get very tedious when more complex records are being maintained.
 2. [Factory-bot](https://github.com/thoughtbot/factory_bot).
 The better replacement.
 Factories allow for the definition of simple data schemas in one place and have a range of methods for manipulating the schema.